emilebres/react-virtualized-checkbox/README.md

 ## Simple Example

-You pass _react-virtualized-checkbox_ an array of options.
+You pass _react-virtualized-checkbox_ an array of items.
 Here's a simple example:

 ```js
 import React, { Component } from 'react'